disneystreaming/smithy4s/modules/docs/markdown/06-guides/transformations.md

 The `smithy4s.Transformation.AbsorbErrors` interface is the opposite as the `SurfaceError` : it codifies the absorption of errors known by the service into generic error channels.

-It is useful to implement services in a way that leverages the type-checker to ensure that the returned errors have been specified in Smithy, before passing the implementation to a generic router that is only able to work against monofunctor.
+It is useful to implement services in a way that leverages the type-checker to ensure that the returned errors have been specified in Smithy, before passing the implementation to a generic router that is only able to work against a monofunctor.

 ```scala mdoc:reset
 import smithy4s.example._